claudioandre-br/packages/john-the-ripper/readme.md

 ```

 The highlights:
-- fallback for CPU and OMP.
+- fallback for CPU and OMP;
+- regex and prince modes available.